meteorhacks/meteorhacks.github.io/_posts/2014-08-29-meteor-packaging-system-understanding-versioning.md

 summery: "Meteor released version 0.9 this week and everyone is busy migrating their apps and packages.
 So, I am not going to talk about things we already know.
 But this is an story, which no one has told before :)"
 ---

 Meteor released version 0.9 this week and everyone is busy migrating their apps and packages.
 So, I am not going to talk about things [we already know](https://www.discovermeteor.com/blog/updating-to-090/).
-But this is an story, which no one has told before :)
+But this is a story, which no one has told before :)

 ![](https://i.cloudup.com/2WvCX6UE6d.png)